googleapis/google-cloud-dotnet/ENVIRONMENT.md

 package) and then use your regular environment to create a pull request, upload the package somewhere etc.

+### Working with git and Docker

+If you're using the Docker container for work that will eventually involve a pull request, you may run into issues if you try creating some commits within the container and some outside the container in your regular environment:

+- Once you've created a commit within the container, you may run into permissions issues when you try to create a commit outside the cnotainer.
+- The container doesn't have access to your normal git configuration, so won't be able to access your name and email address for the commit author.

+If you're creating commits manually, we recommend you do this outside the container, so you can use all the configuration and tooling you're normally used to.
+If you're creating a release commit using `prepare-release.sh commit`, we recommend that you configure git within the container.

 ## Operating system

 We mostly develop on Windows and Linux.
 When building on Linux, we